ManiAm/raspi-enviro-watch/README.md

 - Over-the-Air (OTA):

-    - Obtain device id, token, and BLE key using [Xiaomi Cloud Tokens Extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) described [here](#ble-key).
+    - Firmware 2.1.1_0159 requires registration in `Xiaomi Home` app and obtaining IDs.
+You can obtain device id, token, and BLE key using [Xiaomi Cloud Tokens Extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) described in [here](#ble-key).
-    - Open the [TelinkFlasher](https://atc1441.github.io/TelinkFlasher.html) in a browser such as Chrome.
+    - Next, open the [TelinkFlasher](https://atc1441.github.io/TelinkFlasher.html) in a browser such as Chrome.
     - Enable experimental web platform features in your browser (ex. chrome://flags/#enable-experimental-web-platform-features)
     - Click on "Connect" to connect to the Xiaomi thermometer; note that discovery may take some time due to the device's low advertising frequency.
     - Copy and paste device id, token, and BLE key in the form.